fn1130/Stackato-Spring/README.md

-# Stackato-Spring
+# java/spring app
 Instruction to run java spring app on Stackato

-1. Installing Oracle JDK on linux system
+## Installing Oracle JDK on linux system

 Downloading the jdk